Authorities are looking for a motive for the shooter who killed 2 kids at a Minneapolis church

 In one video, the alleged shooter mentioned traveling to the nation’s largest gun show in Las Vegas and meeting Texas congressional candidate and gun rights activist Brandon Herrera, who has amassed a large following on YouTube as The AK Guy.

-“I meet thousands of people every year at SHOT Show in Las Vegas in meet-and-greets and such, but I don’t remember this individual at all, nor does anyone I was there with,” Herrera said in a post on X, adding he was “sickened and angry” about the violence against the children.
-“That being said, I’m happy to answer any questions from Law Enforcement if it would be helpful.”
+“I meet thousands of people every year at SHOT Show in Las Vegas in meet-and-greets and such, but I don’t remember this individual at all, nor does anyone I was there with,” Herrera said in a post on X, adding he was “sickened and angry” about the violence.

 Westman’s uncle, former Kentucky state lawmaker Bob Heleringer, said he did not know the accused shooter well and was confounded by the "unspeakable tragedy.”